DarrenTheDev/wp-post-type-archive-pages/includes/readme.txt

 Returns the post type object that the provided page ID is the archive page for. e.g. `post_type_archive_pages()->get_archive_page_post_type(5)`

+= Menu - Enhancements =

+Post Type archive pages added to the menu will be marked as the current menu item when viewing the post type archive and the current menu item's parent / ancestor when viewing a post of that type.
+The related CSS classes will also be applied.

 = Advanced Custom Fields - Enhancements =

 This plugin is particularly effective when paired with [Advanced Custom Fields](https://www.advancedcustomfields.com/).
 It registers additional *page type* location rules allowing you to add fields to all archive pages or the archive page for a particular post type.
 So if your listing page requires content like a description or header image you can place fields for those on the archive page itself.